-Cofer's awards and honors include grants from the Georgia Council for the Arts and the Witter Bynner Foundation, and fellowships from the National Endowment for the Arts for poetry, the University of Georgia Humanities Center, the Bread Loaf Writers' Conference, The Florida Fine Arts Council, and the Janet Rice Memorial Fellowship from Florida Atlantic University.
-She is currently the Franklin Professor of English and Creative Writing at the University of Georgia, and an associate staff member of the Bread Loaf Writers' Conference.
+Cofer received numerous honors and awards, including grants from the Georgia Council for the Arts and the Witter Bynner Foundation, and fellowships from the National Endowment for the Arts, the University of Georgia Humanities Center, and the Florida Fine Arts Council, among others.
+She was the Franklin Professor of English and Creative Writing at the University of Georgia.
+She died on December 30, 2016.

 A Love Story Beginning in Spanish (University of Georgia Press, 2005)

 The Year of Our Revolution: New and Selected Stories and Poems (Piñata Books, 1998)

 Reaching for the Mainland and Selected New Poems (Bilingual Press/Editorial Bilingüe, 1995)

 The Latin Deli: Prose and Poetry (University of Georgia Press, 1993)

 The Cruel Country (University of Georgia Press, 2015)